-Sasha is a singer, medievalist, composer/designer, and formerly a linguist and a lawyer.
+Sasha (they/them) is a singer, writer, medievalist, composer/designer, and formerly a linguist and lawyer.

 Sasha's artistic practice is reversible like an air conditioner.
-Sometimes it's forensic and archeological, and the analytical machinery is pointed at dissecting an existing object: this is their research work as a medievalist, and it was also their work as a linguist.
-Sometimes the same research machinery is toggled to output and is used to make a design object: this is their work as a composer, designer, and writer, and it used to be their work as a tax lawyer.
+Sometimes it's forensic and archeological, and the analytical machinery is pointed at dissecting an existing object: this is their work as a medievalist (and earlier as a linguist).
+Sometimes the machinery is toggled to output and is used to make a design object: this is their work as a composer, designer, and writer (and previously as a lawyer).

 Sasha is the vocalist of Zamler-Carhart/Rauh/Greenberg, an improv band that composes music on poetry in real time.
 Several composers have written operas and song cycles for Sasha’s voice: Jason Cady, Andrew Noseworthy, Samn Johnson, Kyle Tieman-Strauss.

 Before moving to New York Sasha was director of the Medieval Music program at the Royal Conservatoire The Hague, The Netherlands, and artistic director of The Ascoli Ensemble, a vocal ensemble for medieval polyphony.
-They also used to be a lawyer specialized in international tax issues.
+They also used to be an international corporate tax lawyer.

 They hold a JD from Stanford Law School, an MA in linguistics from Stanford University, an MMus in composition from University of London (Royal Holloway), a Diploma in composition from the Royal Conservatoire The Hague, and a double major BA in linguistics and philosophy from Stanford University.